Extreme-classification/deepxml/README.md

 * framework
   - DeepXML: Divides the XML problems in 4 modules as proposed in the paper.
-  - DeepXML-OVA: Train the method in 1-vs-all fashion [4][5], i.e., loss is computed for each label in each iteration.
+  - DeepXML-OVA: Train the architecture in 1-vs-all fashion [4][5], i.e., loss is computed for each label in each iteration.
-  - DeepXML-ANNS: Train the method using a label shortlist.
+  - DeepXML-ANNS: Train the architecture using a label shortlist.
 Support is available for a fixed graph or periodic training of the ANNS graph.

 * dataset
   - Name of the dataset.